top of page

 Treatment of Injuries with Physiotherapy

-How to Prevent a Sports Injury?
+How Can You Prevent a Sports Injury?

 Sports injuries occur when some muscles are strained while others remain underused.
 Whether you’re new to a sport or are an experienced athlete, here are a few steps you can take to prevent injuries:

-Avoid playing when very tired or in pain: You need to be aware of the warning signs your body gives.
+• Avoid playing when very tired or in pain: You need to be aware of the warning signs your body gives.

 bottom of page